Venecia

 About Jorge Accame

 Jorge Accame was born in Buenos Aires, Argentina, in 1956.
-He has lived in Jujuy since 1982.
-He studied Literature at the Catholic University of Argentina and teaches at the Faculty of Humanities and Social Sciences of the National University of Jujuy.
+Since 1982, he has lived in Jujuy, Argentina.
+He studied Literature at the Catholic University of Buenos Aires and teaches at the Faculty of Humanities and Social Sciences at the National University of Jujuy.

-In 1998, his work Venecia It premiered in Buenos Aires at the Teatro del Pueblo.
-He received a grant from the Antorchas Foundation to attend the International Writing Program at the University of Iowa (USA).
-He also received grants from the National Endowment for the Arts, the National Theater Institute, the Civitella Ranieri Foundation, the MacDowell Colony, the Yaddo Corporation, and the Guggenheim Foundation.
+In 1998, his play Venecia premiered in Buenos Aires at the Teatro del Pueblo.
+He received a fellowship from the Antorchas Foundation to attend the International Writing Program at the University of Iowa in the United States.
+He has also received fellowships from Argentina’s National Endowment for the Arts (Fondo Nacional de las Artes), the National Theater Institute, the Civitella Ranieri Foundation, the MacDowell Colony, the Yaddo Corporation, and the Guggenheim Foundation.

-Among other distinctions, he received the City of Buenos Aires Award for Cumbia, the La Nación-Sudamericana award for Stranger, the Guggenheim Fellowship and the National Novel Prize for Rear facade.
+Among other distinctions, he received the City of Buenos Aires Prize for his short- story collection Cumbia, the La Nación–Sudamericana Prize for the novel Forastero, a Guggenheim Foundation Fellowship, and the National Novel Prize for Contrafrente.